aptech/docs/docs/CR-svdusv.rst

     :param x: , whose singular values are to be computed.
     :type x: NxP matrix or K-dimensional array where the last two dimensions are NxP

-    :returns: u (*TODO*), NxN matrix or K-dimensional array where the last two dimensions are NxN, the left singular vectors of x.
+    :returns: u (*NxN matrix or K-dimensional array*) where the last two dimensions are NxN, the left singular vectors of x.

-    :returns: s (*TODO*), NxP diagonal matrix or K-dimensional array where the last two dimensions describe NxP diagonal arrays, the singular values of x arranged in descending order on the principal diagonal.
+    :returns: s (*NxP diagonal matrix or K-dimensional array*) where the last two dimensions describe NxP diagonal arrays, the singular values of x arranged in descending order on the principal diagonal.

-    :returns: v (*TODO*), PxP matrix or K-dimensional array where the last two dimensions are PxP, the right singular vectors of x.
+    :returns: v (*PxP matrix or K-dimensional array*) where the last two dimensions are PxP, the right singular vectors of x.

 Examples